 Shall the School District of Kettle Moraine, Waukesha and Jefferson Counties, Wisconsin be authorized to exceed the revenue limit specified in Section 121.91, Wisconsin Statutes, by $2,500,000 for the 2020-2021 school year; by an additional $1,500,000 for the 2021-2022 school year; by an additional $1,500,000 for the 2022-2023 school year; and by an additional $1,500,000 (for a total of $7,000,000) for the 2023-2024 school year and thereafter, for the recurring purposes of sustaining educational programming and operational expenses?

 What is a Recurring Operating Referendum?

-A recurring operating referendum asks permission from voters to exceed the state-imposed revenue limit, on an on-going basis, for the purpose of funding school operations.
-It is not a referendum to incur debt to complete facility projects.
+It is not a short-term solution.
+A recurring operating referendum provides approved funding on an ongoing basis to sustain district operations.
+It asks permission from voters to exceed the state-imposed revenue limit, on an on-going basis, for the purpose of funding school operations.
+It is not a referendum to incur debt.